-Prior to Moderation in psychology, students entering the College in or after the fall semester of 2012 are required to complete the following courses with a grade of C or higher: Introduction to Psychological Science (Psychology 141), preferably in the first year (although a score of 5 on the AP Psychology exam fulfills the requirement); a sophomore sequence of Statistics for Psychology (Psychology 203) in the fall and Research Methods in Psychology (Psychology 204) in the spring; and at least two 200-level courses in psychology.
-Students who have completed Research Methods at the time of Moderation must have recieved a grade of C or higher; students who are enrolled in Research Methods at the time of Moderation must have a midterm grade of C or higher.
+Prior to Moderation in psychology, students entering the College in or after the fall semester of 2012 are required to complete the following courses with a grade of C or higher: Introduction to Psychological Science (Psychology 141) preferably in the first year (although a score of 5 on the AP Psychology exam fulfills the requirement); a sophomore sequence of Statistics for Psychology (Psychology 203) in the fall and Research Methods in Psychology (Psychology 204) in the spring; and at least two additional 200-level courses in psychology.
+Students who have completed Research Methods at the time of Moderation must have received a grade of C or higher; students who are enrolled in Research Methods at the time of Moderation must have a midterm grade of C or higher.

-Psychology students must complete the following requirements to graduate: A total of four 200-level courses in psychology (excluding 203 and 204); one course in biology, chemistry, computer science, mathematics, or physics (this excludes Biostatistics, if this was taken in lieu of Psychology 203, and Foundation in Mind, Brain and Behavior, Computer Science 131); two 300-level courses following Moderation, at least one of which must be completed before beginning the Senior Project; and the Senior Project.
-No more than a single 300-level course may be taken per semester, and taking these 300-levels with two different faculty is strongly encouraged.
+Psychology students must complete the following requirements to graduate: A total of four 200-level courses in psychology (excluding 203 and 204); one course in biology, chemistry, computer science, mathematics, or physics (this excludes Biostatistics, if this was taken in lieu of Psychology 203, and Foundations in Mind, Brain and Behavior, Computer Science 131); two 300-level courses following Moderation, at least one of which must be completed before beginning the Senior Project; and the Senior Project.
+No more than a single 300-level course may be taken per semester, and taking these 300-levels with two different faculty members is strongly encouraged.
 At least one 200-level course must be completed from each of the following course clusters:

 In the joint major a student completes all the requirements for each of Psychology and the other program, including two moderations (or a single joint moderation), but completes a single senior project that contains sufficient work in both disciplines to be considered a senior project in each.
 For example, a student might jointly major in Psychology and Human Rights.
 If at the end of a joint senior project the advisors decide that the project involves substantial work in only one of the disciplines, then the student will graduate as a single major in that program.
 At any time before the final board meeting, during the writing of the joint senior project, the student may elect to continue as a single major in either program with the consent of the advisors.